 - Identify strategic planning initiatives for VAM’s Board of Directors and Staff to help lead the association in its future planning process.

-To launch the initiative, a series of virtual Focus Groups will be held throughout July and August.
-This series will be led by project facilitator, Steven Blashfield, Principal and Director of the Cultural Studio at Glavé & Holmes Architecture, and Treasurer of VAM’s Board of Directors.
+To launch the initiative, a series of virtual Focus Groups were held throughout July and August.
+This series was led by project facilitator, Steven Blashfield, Principal and Director of the Cultural Studio at Glavé & Holmes Architecture, and Treasurer of VAM’s Board of Directors.

-Utilizing the regularly scheduled Peer Group Chats on Thursday afternoons at 3:00pm ET, these hour-long conversations will offer opportunities for members of the museum field in Virginia and Washington, DC to have their voices heard.
+Utilizing the regularly scheduled Peer Group Chats on Thursday afternoons at 3:00pm ET, these hour-long conversations offered opportunities for members of the museum field in Virginia and Washington, DC to have their voices heard.

-In-person charrettes will be held in each of the five regions that comprise VAM’s membership map: Central, Mountain and Valley, Northern, Southwest, and Tidewater and Eastern Shore.
+In-person charrettes will be held in each of the five regions that comprise VAM’s membership map: Central, Mountain/Valley, Northern, Southwest, and Tidewater/Eastern Shore.
 Led by our project facilitator and board directors for each region, these half-day gatherings will attempt to tackle the challenges raised during the virtual focus groups.